 This sprawling Belgian beer pub just off Broadway Market is great for getting the circulation going again after a winter saunter down the market stretch.
 Get rosy-cheeked on wheat beers and blondes and find further warmth in overflowing bowls of moules marinière.
 There are plenty of corner tables at the rear or there’s sofa seating near the bar for group gatherings.

 It’s a diddy little pub near King’s Cross, but the Queen’s Head makes its own atmosphere with jazz nights round the piano and with board games to help happily pass the time in quieter moments.
 The craft beer selection is cracking and should give you that edge on the next round of dominoes.

 Two words: pub cat.
 Lenny is the Pride of Spitalfields' resident mog and he’s practically a local celeb.
 Other cosy things about this 'proper' boozer include patterned carpets, a wood-burning stove, charming locals and free roast potatoes handed out to customers for snacking on every now and again.

-While this former bowls club is quite roomy, it has two compact spaces to the rear and the side that channel some serious living room chic.
-Get settled in on an old, beaten armchair under a lamp with its shade set off kilter and you’ll feel all the cosy feels.
+While this former bowls club is quite roomy, it has two compact spaces to the rear and the side that channel some serious living-room chic.
+Get settled in on an old, beaten armchair under a lamp with its shade set off-kilter and you’ll get all the cosy feels.